-Despite spending more money per person on health care than any other country, the U.S. experiences extremely poor health outcomes.
+Despite spending more money per person on health care than any other country, the United States experiences extremely poor health outcomes.

-- " 33 percent of U.S. adults go without recommended care, do not see a doctor when sick, or fail to fill a prescription because of costs.
-Only 7-8 percent of people in the U.K., Germany, the Netherlands, and Sweden experience these problems.10 - " The U.S. has the highest rate of preventable deaths under the age of 75 compared to all but six of the 38 Organization for Economic Co-operation and Development (OECD) countries and the highest rate of treatable deaths under the age of 75 compared to all but 10 of 38 OECD countries.11 - " Among 13 other industrialized countries, the U.S. had the lowest life expectancy at birth and the highest infant and maternal mortality.12 - " As of 2017, over 80 percent of Americans over the age of 65 were living with two or more chronic conditions, compared to only 33 percent in the United Kingdom.13
+- " 37.5 percent of U.S. adults go without recommended care, do not see a doctor when sick, or fail to fill a prescription because of costs.
+Only 11-12 percent of people in the United Kingdom, Germany, and the Netherlands experience these problems.10 - " The United States has the highest rate of preventable deaths under the age of 75 compared to all but six of the 38 Organization for Economic Co-operation and Development (OECD) countries and the highest rate of treatable deaths under the age of 75 compared to all but 10 of 38 OECD countries.11 - " Among 13 other industrialized countries, the United States had the lowest life expectancy at birth and the highest infant and maternal mortality.12 - " As of 2017, more than 80 percent of Americans over the age of 65 were living with two or more chronic conditions, compared to only 33 percent in the United Kingdom.13 continued "